H4PE0N/Competitive-Programming/Library-Functions-Folder/README.md

 <pre>
 This folder has functions  that  builds  up  the  function- library.
 Every folder contains different types of functions that is used in programming.
-For  example  has  the  first folder functions about  integer  arrays,  manipulation  and calculations.
+When  you  are  thinking  of making a new function to the library.
+You  should  follow the "test driven development" rules, you can find them  in the "Functions-Testing-Folder" markdown file.

 Here is a list of all the folders and  what  they  contain: